-Remember when baked oats started trending on Tiktok and the whole internet went crazy?
-I totally understand why!
+Remember when baked oats started trending on social media and the whole internet went crazy?
+Well, it’s for good reason!

-There are so many different recipes for baked oats and you can get as creative as you like with the flavors.
+There are so many different ways to make baked oats and you can get as creative as you like with the flavors.
 These delicious and easy-to-make cookie dough baked oats might be my new favorite.

 These protein baked oats are not meant for sharing, they are single serve.
-If you choose to make a big batch for the entire family, you can triple or quadruple the recipe.
+If you choose to make a big batch for the entire family, you can triple or quadruple the recipe this delicious recipe.